hazelcast/hazelcast-jet/site/website/blog/2020-03-02-jet-40-is-released.md

 In Jet 4.0, a new sink type called `Observable` is added which can be used to publish messages directly to the caller.
-It utilizes a Hazelcast Ringbuffer as the underlying data store.
+It utilizes a Hazelcast Ringbuffer as the underlying data store which allows the decoupling of the producer and consumer.

 ```java
 Observable<SimpleEvent> o = jet.newObservable();